 The Honors Program has received a generous endowment from National Grid, Incorporated and ongoing funding from Corning, Incorporated, to support research conducted by upperclass students the Summer Research Program.
 We are very grateful to these corporations for their support, without which we could not sustain the level of participation or quality of the programs.

 The National Grid Endowed Fund for Student Research Opportunities in Sustainable Energy was established by National Grid in the fall of 2009 to support undergraduate research at Clarkson University.
 The program is jointly administered by the Honors Program and The Center for Sustainable Energy Systems.

 The endowment is designed to provide funding for Clarkson Honors students to conduct research in sustainable energy areas on the Clarkson campus.
-The stipend is typically $500; current students who research for the full 10-week period may be eligible for a $1,000 stipend.
+Current students who research for the full 10-week Summer Research period are eligible to apply for up to a $1,000 stipend.

 Applications are open to all Honors students who are involved in a project related to sustainable energy.
 Students must secure a Faculty Advisor and write a short proposal for their project.
-Applications forms can be submitted until April 15, 2015.
+Application forms are due by April 8, 2016.

 National Grid is an international energy delivery company and delivers electricity to approximately 3.3 million customers in Massachusetts, New Hampshire, New York and Rhode Island.
 It is the largest distributor of natural gas in the northeastern U.S. National Grid also owns over 4,000 megawatts of contracted electricity generation that provides power to over one million LIPA customers.